howion/anatolia-19th/README.md

 ## Contact

-For technical inquiries, please contact us at mert.coskun@metu.edu.tr.
-For all other questions, feel free to reach out to benagahens@gmail.com.
+For technical inquiries, please contact at mert.coskun@metu.edu.tr.
+For all other questions, feel free to reach out to anatolia@metu.edu.tr.

 ## License